felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 tasks you were given.
 This  is a big plus. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Yes, change my title now, please!
 This will fix all my problems"*, I would say to myself.
-On the other hand, it places you in front of an undodgeable
+On the other hand, it placed me in front of an undodgeable
 question: *"What the heck is DevOps, anyway?"*

 You can then imagine why, depending on the day, my impostor